sde-coursepack/sde-coursepack.github.io/modules/testing/_posts/2022-03-04-Test-Plans.md

 The point is, while we can't easily say in the abstract what a perfect car is, we can point out flaws in a **specific** car, and note clear places where the car failed.

 **We should approach test plans with the same idea.** We can't have a theoretically perfect test plan, but if we notice any glaring flaws in our test plan, we should work to fix them.
 If we find a bug that isn't accounted for in our tests, we should add a test to catch that bug!
+If we find an obvious missing test case, we should add it.
+If we notice a class has not been tested, we should test it!

 Unlike cars, we can alter our test plan whenever we need.
 We don't have to just sell it and hope for a better car next time.